-- Cap{IBC} = total capacity of the Offshore Interlink between substations B and C - Cap_X = total capacity of the circuit between offshore substation X and the Single Common Substation, where X is A, B or C. - RCap_X = remaining capacity of the circuit between offshore substation X and the Single Common Substation in the event of a single cable fault, where X is A, B or C. - $\frac{\text{TEC}{X} = \text{the sum of the TEC for the Users connected, or contracted to connect, to} \\ \frac{\text{offshore substation X, where X is A, B or C, where the value of TEC will be}{\text{of the text of the value of the val$ the maximum TEC that each User has held since the initial charging date, or is contracted to hold if prior to the initial charging date.
+- Cap{IAB} = total capacity of the Offshore Interlink between substations A and B - Capibo = total capacity of the Offshore Interlink between substations B and C - Capx = total capacity of the circuit between offshore substation X and the Single Common Substation, where X is A, B or C. - RCap_X = remaining capacity of the circuit between offshore substation X and the Single Common Substation in the event of a single cable fault, where X is A, B or C.

+TEC_X = the sum of the TEC for the Users connected, or contracted to - TEC_X = the sum of the TEC for the Users connected, or contracted to connect, to offshore substation X, where X is A, B or C, where the value of TEC will be the maximum TEC that each User has held since the initial charging date, or is contracted to hold if prior to the initial charging date. - 14.15.65 The apportionment of revenue associated with Offshore Interlink(s) in 14.15.64 applies in situations where the interlink was included in the design phase, or if one or more User has already financially committed or been commissioned then only where that the User(s) agrees to the interlink.